Last updated on March 30th, 2020 at 11:41 am

-Florida Caverns State Park, near Marianna, Florida, is the last to re-open, although the campground remains closed until further notice.
+Florida Caverns State Park, near Marianna, Florida, was particularly hard hit by Hurricane Michael in 2018 and was the last state park to re-open, although the campground is still closed (3/30/2020).

 The Chipola River below Florida Caverns State Park from Yancey Bridge to Peacock Bridge is now free of fallen trees for 20 miles, thanks to funding provided by the Florida Department of Environmental Protection (DEP).